ps4dr/ps4dr/data/README.rst

 Resouces
 --------
-All resources used for processing the data sets
+All resources used for processing the data sets:

 | * STOPGAP Pipline (Shen *et al.,* 2017)
 | * Experimental Factor Ontology (EFO) (version 2.105)